Annular Solar Eclipse of 2020 June 21

 Hardeol peak in India (approach from Munsiyari and view from the Milam Glacier)

-Baily’s beads simulation from the Hardeol Peak summit in India (generated by my Solar Eclipse Maestro application)
+Baily’s beads simulation without solar filter from Lake Manasarovar in Tibet, China (generated by my Solar Eclipse Maestro application)

-After carefully studying the chances to succeed in viewing this eclipse from the summit of the Hardeol peak or other peaks around I decided to bail out on it as it wouldn’t have brought much other than taking high risks and could not qualify this annular as a broken or pearled one even at this elevation anyway.
+A few years ago, after carefully studying the chances to succeed in viewing this eclipse from the summit of the Hardeol peak or other peaks around I decided to bail out on it as it wouldn’t have brought much other than taking high risks while this annular could not qualify as a broken or pearled one even at this 7,100 meters (23,300 feet) elevation anyway.
 That said an observation from the Tibetan plateau does help minimize the risks while at the same time keeping some of the advantages.
-It’s also an opportunity to visit the site of the Ngari (Shiquanhe) observatory under construction.
+It’s also an opportunity to visit the site of the Ngari (Shiquanhe) observatory under construction and the western part of Tibet.

 Fractional cloud amount in June along the eclipse path around time of annularity (courtesy of Jay Anderson)